-Maximum time an originating node may transmit a TX\DATA\PREFIX signal between the acknowledge and data packet of concatenated asynchronous subactions or between data packets of concatenated isochronous subactions.
+Maximum time an originating node may transmit a TX\DATA\PREFIX signal between concatenated packets.
 The link shall ensure that this time is not exceeded.

 When a discrete PHY is employed, the attached link is responsible for ensuring MAX\BUS\HOLD is met.
 However, the current P1394a draft doesn't provide sufficient information for the link to guarantee it doesn't exceed MAS\BUS\HOLD.
 For example, the link doesn't know how long the PHY asserts DATA\PREFIX on the wire before granting the link.
 To ensure a discrete PHY and link cooperate to properly meet MAX\BUS\HOLD, two new parameters are defined for inclusion in Clause 5.
 (The parameters are not externally visible and only pertain to the PHY/Link interface.)